romulloferreira/Titanic_Dataset/README.md

 This study uses passenger data from the voyage of the RMS Titanic (1912).
 Data can be obtained from [Kaggle](https://www.kaggle.com/c/titanic/data).

-You can find the Licensing for the data and other descriptive information on [Kaggle](https://www.kaggle.com/).
+You can find the Licensing for the data and other descriptive information on [Kaggle website](https://www.kaggle.com/).